vispy/jupyter_rfb/docs/guide.rst

 The framerate that can be obtained depends on a number of factors:

-* The size of a frame: larger frames generally take longer to encode.
+* The size of a frame: smaller frames generally encode faster and result in smaller blobs, causing less strain on both CPU and IO.
-* The entropy (information density) of a frame: random data takes longer to compress.
-* How many widgets are drawing simultaneously (they use the same communication channel).
+* How many widgets are drawing simultaneously: they use the same communication channel.
-* How much other work your CPU does (image compression is CPU-bound).
+* The ``widget.quality`` trait: lower quality results in faster encoding and smaller blobs.
+* When using lossless images (``widget.quality == 100``), the entropy
+  (information density) of a frame also matters, because for PNG, high entropy data takes longer to compress and results in larger blobs.